CypherCove/gdx-tween/README.md

 The available color spaces:

- * *RGB*: This provides direct interpolation of a Color's RGB values and is the least computationally expensive, but may produce uneven or muddy blends.
+ * **RGB**: This provides direct interpolation of a Color's RGB values and is the least computationally expensive, but may produce muddy blends.
 If `DegammaRgb` is used on an sRGB Color, the blend will be smooth in terms of light energy, but it will not appear even to the eye.
- * *HSV*: Hue, saturation, and value color space.
+ * **HSV**: Hue, saturation, and value color space.
 This can prevent desaturated color from appearing in the middle when interpolating between two saturated colors, but has a tendency to introduce intermediate hues which can produce a rainbow effect.
 Moderate computational cost.
- * *HSL*: Hue, saturation and lightness color space.
-This has a similar effect as Hsv, but treats "whiteness" as distinct from saturation, so blends between whitish or dark colors to pure colors may appear more stable.
+ * **HCL**: Hue, chroma and lightness color space, as defined by HSL.
+This has a similar effect as HSV, but treats "whiteness" as distinct from saturation, so blends between whitish or dark colors to pure colors may appear more stable.
+ * **HSL**: Hue, saturation and lightness.
+This is similar to HCL and is provided for completeness, but it can have surprising intermediate bright colors when blending between colors that are very close to black and white but aren't very saturated.
- * *Lab*: CIELAB color space.
+ * **Lab**: CIELAB color space.
 Lab color space was designed specifically to make even changes in the color parameters look even to the human eye.
 It produces extremely smooth-looking blends.
 However, for certain transitions it may produce faint hints of intermediate hues.
-It has a high computational cost.
+Lab should always be performed on linear RGB, so if using sRGB Color, use `DegammaLab`.
- * *LCH*: This is a cylindrical transformation of Lab color space, so it has an angular hue component analogous to that of HSV.
+ * **LCH**: This is a cylindrical transformation of Lab color space, so it has an angular hue component analogous to that of HSV.
 Blends are very smooth, but may contain intermediate hues, producing a rainbow effect.
- * *IPT*: IPT color space.
+ * **IPT**: IPT color space.
 It produces extremely smooth-looking blends and has better hue stability than Lab.
+IPT should always be performed on linear RGB, so if using sRGB Color, use `DegammaLch`.
- * *LMS Compressed*: This is the gamma compressed LMS color space that is the intermediate step of transforming XYZ color to IPT color space, as defined by IPT's forward transform.
-It also produces very smooth-looking blends, but omits a matrix multiplication step as compared to IPT.
+ * **LMS Compressed**: This is the gamma compressed LMS color space that is the intermediate step of transforming XYZ color to IPT color space, as defined by IPT's forward transform.
+It also produces very smooth-looking blends, but omits a matrix multiplication step as compared to IPT, so it is less expensive.
+LMS Compressed should always be performed on linear RGB, so if using sRGB Color, use `DegammaLmsCompressed`.